 PURPOSE: Students may suffer from disabilities, which may require special accommodations in order to participate in classroom activities.
-Campbellsville University makes reasonable accommodations as noted in the policy below.
+Campbellsville University is committed to the provision of reasonable accommodations for all students with learning and/or physical disabilities, as defined in Section 504 of the Rehabilitation Act of 1973 and with the American with Disabilities Act (ADA) of 1990.
+This legislation guarantees educational rights for the physically and learning disabled.

-Disability Services
+PROCEDURE: Disability Services